 - No international numbers

-Nextiva is a very popular virtual phone number provider when it comes to businesses.
-This is another platform with a heavy focus on team organization and internal communication.
+Nextiva is a popular virtual phone number provider among businesses.
+It’s another platform with a heavy focus on team organization and internal communication.
 It’s not just an answering service; it’s a fully-fledged solution for running a company.

-Although it doesn’t offer international numbers, Nextiva has proved to be the best virtual phone number app for companies that rely on toll-free phone calls.
+Although it doesn’t offer an international phone number, just local phone numbers, Nextiva has proved to be the best virtual phone number app for companies that rely on toll-free phone calls.
 It’s actually one of the most affordable ways to get thousands of toll-free minutes compared to its competition.

 Nextiva’s virtual phone number pricing is pretty fair and on par with other companies we’ve featured on this page.
 Plans start at $18.95 per user per month if your company has between 20 and 99 users.
 It gets cheaper above 100 employees but will be more expensive for smaller teams.
 The most popular Enterprise plan is just $32.95 per user per month, at least if you opt for annual payments.